ravsau/aws-cloud-cost-management/README.md

 - Used Glacier for long term storage, Reduced reduncy storage for objects that can be reproduced.
 - Use Lifecycle policies to transitions objects from S3 standard --> IA--> Glacier
 - Consolidate your billing to get group discount.
+-  Use Lambda to turn off dev/test environments in the weekends/evenings.
+- Consider moving downloadable assets to cloudfront instead of letting people download from your S3 bucket.
+This will save costs in many cases.
+- Different AWS regions have different price for the services.

+## Understand Data Transfer Costs:
 - Consider Using VPC endpoints , especially if you're using NAT Gateway with a lot of traffic.
-Just by switiching to VPC endpoints, businesses can save thousands of dollars per months as mentioned in this article:https://bluesentryit.com/gain-real-savings-proper-cloud-setup/
+Just by switiching to VPC endpoints, businesses can save thousands of dollars per months on data transfer costs as mentioned in this article:https://bluesentryit.com/gain-real-savings-proper-cloud-setup/

--  Use Lambda to turn off dev/test environments in the weekends/evenings.
+- Inter region Traffic: EC2 traffic cost between two AZ's is NOT free.
+It's free within an AZ(only if you're using private IP) .
+So make a good tradeoff decision considering the need for High availability and Cost minimization.

+- Architect your systems so that there is minimal data transfer across AWS regions or availability zones.